 I had recently been impressed by a Matthias Grunewald’s rendition of the Crucifixion, and I imagined how it could be translated in contemporary terms: totally abstract and of course far less gruesome, but still inspiring awe.

-A few mont later, when I return in Hong Kong, I checked how this artwork was aging and found it appropriately enriched by unvoluntary additions of spiny twigs and dead leaves.
+A few months later, when I returned to Hong Kong, I checked how the artwork was aging and found it appropriately enriched by unvoluntary additions of spiny twigs and dead leaves.